Ilyasse-Fouaide/store-API/README.md

 # Store API

 This api is built with NodeJS, ExpressJS, MongoDB.
-It enables to make an advanced filtering using a **_REST API_**
+It enables to make an advanced filtering using a **_REST API_**.

 This documentation describes how to request data from the API and how to interpret the response.